RedHatRanger/best_linux_scripts_and_commands/common_commands/composer-cli.md

 # Now that the machine image compose is finished, download the completed machine image into your current directory.
 composer-cli compose image $(composer-cli compose status | tail -1 | cut -f1 -d" ")

+# Now that the machine image is available locally, mount the disk image into your directory tree at the /mnt mountpoint.
+# For this, we will mount the qcow2 image as a network block device (NBD).
+modprobe nbd
+qemu-nbd --connect=/dev/nbd0 $(composer-cli compose status | cut -f1 -d" " | tail -1)-disk.qcow2
 ```